Spring Birds of the Peak District Holiday

 Evenings will be spent relaxing in the lounge after dinner, reviewing the days’ activity and compiling a log of each day’s sightings.
 We will confirm identification by using videos and books.
 We will listen to bird song recordings to try and ‘fix’ the songs of species we have heard during the day.

-Armed with our tasty picnic lunches, we have a longer drive today into the Dark Peak to Padley Gorge, where among the woodland birds we hope to see are pied flycatcher and warblers.
-This afternoon we search for birds breeding on moorland
+Armed with our tasty picnic lunches, we first head off into the Dark Peak to Padley Gorge where among the woodland birds we hope to see are Pied Flycatcher and Warblers.
+Afterwards we take a short drive to search for birds breeding on moorland.

 What to bring